Arms Warrior DPS Rotation, Cooldowns, and Abilities — Midnight Season 1

 Slam regularly to fill the rotation.
 While

-simple, the difficulty lies in keeping track of various cooldowns, not all of
+straightforward, the difficulty lies in keeping track of various cooldowns, not

 Execute Phase Ability Priority List for Arms Warriors